 The Point Collar

 The point collar has the narrowest spread of the three basic collar.
 It is sometimes also called a forward point collar or a straight collar.
 Americans may call this a classic collar.
 The button-down collar is usually a variation on the point collar with a softer or no interfacing and buttons that hold down the collar points.
 The point collar best flatters men with a round face or square jaw, whilst it would extended a long face or an angular jaw.

 Bond has worn very few point collars in the series.
 Many of George Lazenby’s Frank Foster shirts in On Her Majesty’s Secret Service have point collars, but a large amount of tie space prevents the collars from looking too narrow.
 It isn’t the ideal collar for Lazenby, but it doesn’t look bad on him either.
-Roger Moore’s Frank Foster shirts in The Spy Who Loved Me and Moonraker also have point collars, and even without the oversized they collars are too narrow for Moore’s angular jaw.
+Roger Moore’s Frank Foster shirts in The Spy Who Loved Me and Moonraker also have point collars, and even without being oversized, the collars are too narrow for Moore’s angular jaw.